Phynix/uniphy/README.md

   * Forbidden operations like addition of units with differing dimension.
   * A subclass RangedUnit with max and min values.

+Input and feedback is very welcome and can be posted as an issue.
 A first demo is hoped to be released next summer.